adrn/MDM-Gaia/README.md

 # Requesting observations

-TODO: Coordinates, exposure time estimate, calibration frames ...
+TBD: Information on how to submit target coordinates, finder charts, exposure time estimates, calibration frames.

 Note that this is bright time: full moon is on April 29!